fnxL/generalized-media-scraper/README.md

 - Create a scraper class that extends the `BaseScraper` and matches the filename
 - Define the `folderName` in which you want the media to be saved and define a scrape method as below
-- Do a named export of this class
+- Finally export the class

 ```js
 class RedditScrapper extends BaseScraper {
     constructor(opts: ScraperOpts) {